RfidResearchGroup/ChameleonUltra/docs/firmware.md

 The device enters sleep mode after about 5s unless it is plugged in USB or if a client is connected over BLE.
 You can use the buttons to wake it up again.
 You can also press quickly a button during the sleep animation to keep the device awake.

+## Write Modes
+- Normal: Behaves like any norml card
+- Decline: Read only card
+- Decive: Accept write commands but dont change any data (reader thinks write was sucesful but when reading nothing changed)
+- Shadow: Accept writes but revert when device goes to sleep (reader can read and write like a normal card but it reverts when the chameleon goes to sleep)

 ## The SoftDevice